sorentwo/perforated/README.md

 store is `ActiveSupport::Cache::MemoryStore`, which is fast but has no persistence.

-Within a Rails project the simplest option is to lock with the Rails cache.
+Within a Rails project the simplest option is to lock with the Rails cache:

 ```ruby
 Perforated.configure do |config|